 Just as an infection of the skin can leave scars, so too did Bombi’s actions leave marks on the world.
 She was long gone, off on her road of hidden death and influence, before these scars appeared on the palatial city.
 She’d left more than thirty bodies hidden in walls all over.
 They did mummify, but they did something else as well.

 They were never supposed to be there, mouths and throats yawning and inviting in spiders and dust.
 They were supposed to live the lives the world had set out for them and wind up in their destined graves.
 Bombi denied them that.
 The runner Quicky had escaped the Win State several times by getting the world to pull him to his grave, a pull that constantly worked on Bombi’s victims.
 Locked firmly in the walls, and truly dead unlike Quicky, they were pulled like mold.
 Their dry flesh flowed off their bodies over decades, seeping into the bottom of the world.

 Once there these veins of gray and brown decay had nothing to do but spread.
 They thought they had to fill a grave, but the only space they had was the infinite bottom.
 These roots of rot grew in the space beneath the palatial city, curling around invisible sources and pieces of the Source, only occasionally dotted with bone decoration.
-This decay bloomed under every place Bombi visited one by one, slowly transforming the bottom of the world into a hideous garden of tangled, confused, brittle flesh.
+Such deathly gardens bloomed under every place Bombi visited one by one, slowly transforming the bottom of the world into hideous grounds of tangled, confused, brittle flesh.

 It would take her first death and her first recollected beginning for Bombi to see what she had done.
 The first time she descended to the bottom of the world in a fresh youth she would find the infectious tomb of her improvements and gasp.
 Her route would have to change as well.